bearenbey/marky/README.md

-# Marky
+# NMdown

-Marky is a minimal terminal-based Markdown editor built with Python 3 and `ncurses`.
+NMDown is a minimal terminal-based Markdown editor built with Python 3 and `ncurses`.
 It offers a clean editing experience with live syntax highlighting, autosave, and in-terminal search — all inside your terminal window.

 ---